swiyu-admin-ch/didtoolbox-java/README.md

     --help, -h    Display help for the DID toolbox --version, -V Display version (default: false)
   Commands:
-    create      Create a did:tdw DID and sign the initial DID log entry with the provided private key
+    create      Create a did:tdw DID and sign the initial DID log entry with the provided private key.
+To supply a signing/verifying key pair, always rely on one of the three available command parameter sets exclusively, each of then denoting a whole another source of such key material:
+            PEM files, a Java KeyStore (PKCS12) or a Securosys Primus (HSM) connection.
+In case of a Securosys Primus (HSM) connection, the required
+            JCE provider (JAR) library is expected to be stored on the system alongside the DID-Toolbox, ideally in the lib subdirectory, e.g. as lib/primusX-java11.jar
       Usage: create [options]
         Options:
           --assert, -a